-- · parameters and their values have to be entered in UPPER CASE; - · each parameter must reside on a separate line; - · commentary lines must start with the # symbol which makes them non-executable.
+- · parameters and their values have to be entered in UPPER CASE; - · each parameter must reside on a separate line; - commentary lines must start with the # symbol.

 Insert a FAT or FAT32 formatted Micro SD card, containing an YDBM.TXT configuration file in its root folder, into the Device.
-After few seconds, the status LED gives a series of 3 signals (see Section VII) indicating that the configuration file has (or has not) been processed.
+After few seconds, the Device LED gives a series of 3 flashes (see Section VII) indicating that the configuration file has (or has not) been processed.
 If the configuration file is located and accepted, a newly created YDBMSAVE.TXT file with the current configuration of the Device appears in the card's root folder.

-After the series of 3 LED signals, you can remove the card and check the YDBMSAVE.TXT file to make sure that the configuration file has been properly interpreted.
+After the series of 3 LED signals, remove the card and check the YDBMSAVE.TXT file to make sure that all required settings were applied successfully.
 You can also load an empty YDBM.TXT file (zero length, or comments-only) into the Device to get a YDBMSAVE.TXT file with the full configuration of the Device, and then use it as a template for further configuration.

-Table 1 below lists the full set of configuration parameters to be included in the configuration file.
+Table 3 below lists the full set of configuration parameters to be included in the configuration file.
 Vertical lines in the list of arguments mean that only one of the values should be specified.
 Square brackets are used to group the arguments.